uprighted-learners/unit-1-article-preview/readme.md

 ## Achieving

-In this lab, we will utilize a given wire frame to style our website with CSS according to its guidelines.
+In this exercise, we will utilize a given wire frame to style our website with CSS according to its guidelines.
 We will also need to utilize responsive units of measurement in order for our website to scale correctly no matter the height and width of the browser window.

 Your work will result in: